Parker (Stark novels character): Overview

 A ruthless career criminal, Parker has almost no traditional redeeming qualities, aside from efficiency and professionalism.
-Parker is callous, meticulous, and perfectly willing to commit murder if he deems it necessary.
-He does, however, live by one ethical principle: he will not double-cross another professional criminal with whom he is working, unless they try to double-cross him.
+Parker lives by one ethical principle: he will not double-cross another professional criminal with whom he is working, unless they try to double-cross him.
 Should that happen, Parker will unhesitatingly undertake to exact a thorough and brutal revenge.
+Parker is callous, meticulous, and perfectly willing to commit murder if he believes it necessary.
+However, Parker prefers to avoid murder less due to moral considerations and more because of practical factors: murder brings greater attention from the police and general public than does robbery or theft.

 Parker's first name is never mentioned in the novels, and there are many details about him which remain unknown.
 In fact, it is hinted throughout the series that the name "Parker" might itself be an alias.

 In a 1981 introduction to a reprint of The Mourner (1963), Westlake's friend and fellow crime novelist Lawrence Block describes Parker as rare among anti-hero protagonists in that the character never develops a conscience.
-Block argues that novelists are generally "uncomfortable writing consistently from an antisocial perspective", and tend to soften such characters over time.
-However, "[Parker] never turns honest, or finds God, or starts working as a secret agent for the government."
-According to Block a sign of Westlake's genius, and the key factor in the character's durability across the decades, was the realization that "[a] mellow Parker is no Parker at all."
+Block argues that novelists are generally "uncomfortable writing consistently from an antisocial perspective", and tend to soften such characters, a fate Parker avoids: "[Parker] never turns honest, or finds God, or starts working as a secret agent for the government."
+According to Block, a sign of Westlake's genius and the key factor in the character's durability, was the realization that "[a] mellow Parker is no Parker at all."
 Albert Frederick Nussbaum, a bank robber turned writer, notes that given Parker's "cold, methodical [and] humorless" habits, the character would be the villain in most books.
-But Nussbaum also identifies two critical elements that make Parker a sympathetic protagonist: first, he is surrounded by criminals even more ruthless than he, and, second, though Parker is capable of using violence he rarely if ever initiates violence except in self-defense.
+But Nussbaum also identifies two critical elements that make Parker a sympathetic protagonist: he is surrounded by criminals even more ruthless than he and though Parker is capable of using violence he rarely if ever initiates violence except in self-defense.